experimental evolution with yeast

 (published in 2014 in Genome Biology and Evolution)

-The Burke lab works with a yeast MPP called the SGRP-4X.
+The Burke lab works with a number of synthetic recombinant yeast populations, and we occasionally work with the DSPR.